sellrepo/sellrepo/docs/production.md

 stripe:
   private_key: sk_test_1234
   signing_secret: whsec_12345

+lemon_squeezy:
+  api_key: sk_test_1234
+  signing_secret: whsec_12345
 ```

 After saving this file, copy the contents of `config/credentials/production.key` to a safe place.

-Then add `RAILS_MASTER_KEY` as an environment variable on your production application.
-Set the value of this environment variable to the contents of `config/credentials/production.key`.
+Then add `RAILS_MASTER_KEY` as an environment variable on your production application using the contents of `config/credentials/production.key`.

 ## Create an admin user